Golf roundup: Todd maintains lead at FedEx St. Jude Invitational

+MEMPHIS, Tenn. — Winning a World Golf Championship event easily would be the biggest victory of Brendon Todd’s career.

+He has a recent reminder of how to best protect a lead in the final round – even if that memory is a bit painful.

-MEMPHIS, Tenn. — Brendon Todd shot a 1-under 69 on Saturday at the FedEx St. Jude Invitational to take a one-stroke lead into the final round of the World Golf Championship event.
+Todd had a two-stroke lead going into the final round at the Travelers Championship in late June, only to shoot a 75 and tie for 11th.
+He shot a 1-under 69 on Saturday at the FedEx St. Jude Invitational to take a one-stroke lead into the final round.

+“What I learned at the Travelers is just you cannot control the result, you can’t control the way you’re going to feel, where the ball’s going to land, if putts are going to go in … ,” Todd said.
+“The best players in the world treat each final round like it’s just another day, and they just go out there and try to execute and stick to their game and let the results fall as they do.”

 Todd started the third round with a two-stroke lead.
 He had five birdies and four bogeys to put him at 13-under 198 on a nearly perfect day at TPC Southwind, with the temperature in the 70s.